glygener/glygen-array-backend/README.md

 ### bashrc environment variables

-the bashrc file contains default environment variables that can be used to get rid of the docker-compose warnings.  it should contain default variables for a typical development environment to get it running on a local machine.
+The bashrc file contains default environment variables that can be used to get rid of the docker-compose warnings.
+It should contain default variables for a typical development environment to get it running on a local machine.

 The passwords are stored in .secrets file on the server (array2018@ggarray's home directory) and bashrc includes those environment variables from .secrets file in addition to the ones listed in the file.